-- Brush the bagels with milk or an egg glaze at this point, if you wish, and top with your desired toppings.
+- Brush the bagels with an egg glaze (or milk) at this point if you wish, and top with your desired toppings.

 - Bake for 14 to 15 minutes, alternating pans at the halfway point if needed.
 Cool on a rack.

 - 1-2 teaspoons onion powder and/or dried flakes for onion bagels.

 - 1/2 cup grated cheese for cheese bagels (top with cheese, too).

 - 1/3 to 1/2 cup raisins + 1-2 teaspoons cinnamon.